Seanny123/seanaubin.github.io/content/post/2017-02-26-The-Basics-of-Non-Violent-Communication.md

 ## Examples

 My favourite example comes from Marshall’s peace-keeping work, which I’ve adapted below from [one of his interviews](http://www.inquiringmind.com/Articles/Peacemaker.html).
-Try to see how the four steps noted above are used.
+Try to see how the four steps noted above are used in the scenario.

 > About eight years ago, I was mediating between a Muslim tribe and a Christian tribe in northern Nigeria.
 In their conflict, a quarter of the population had been killed.
 At that time, they were fighting about how many places in the marketplace each side would have to display their products.
 I started the reconciliation process with them by saying that I was confident that if we could hear each other’s needs, we could find a way to get everybody’s needs met.
 Inviting whoever wanted to start, I asked: “What needs of yours are not getting met?”
 The chief from the Christian tribe screamed, “You people are murderers!”
 Notice that when I asked him what needs weren’t getting met, his response was to tell me what was wrong with the other side.
 This provoked a counter judgement.
 Somebody on the Muslim side screamed back, “You’ve been trying to dominate us!
 We’re not going to tolerate it any more!”